-The GPSC's new Patient Experience Tool enables family doctors and practice teams to hear from their patients about their experiences and interactions.
+The FPSC's new Patient Experience Tool enables family doctors and practice teams to hear from their patients about their experiences and interactions.

-Developed by physicians and the GPSC’s Practice Support Program, the tool is a tablet-based survey that asks patients about topics such as wait times, office hours, and coordination of care.
+Developed by physicians and the FPSC’s Practice Support Program, the tool is a tablet-based survey that asks patients about topics such as wait times, office hours, and coordination of care.

 The tool was initially piloted by 39 clinics throughout BC starting in 2016.
 Since then, more than 6,000 patient surveys have been completed and the tool is now available to all family physicians around the province.